Prevent unauthorized distribution

 Short-duration tokens generated by your application server help protect primary manifests (sometimes called multivariant playlists).
 The expiration of the signed request is short enough to request a primary manifest, but not to watch all of the content contained within a manifest.

 When Media CDN receives a request with an authorized short-duration token, it generates a signed long-duration token.
 You can use the token in either a single-named query parameter or in a cookie.
 The long-duration token supports viewing a full-length program.
-The signed long-duration tokens generated by Media CDN use Ed25519 signatures that are signed with Google-managed keys associated with an EdgeCacheKeyset resource.
+The signed long-duration tokens generated by Media CDN use Ed25519 signatures that are signed with Google-owned and managed keys associated with an EdgeCacheKeyset resource.

 You can customize the expiration time of short- and long-duration tokens.
 As a best practice, Google recommends that you configure the expiration time of short-duration tokens generated on your application server to one minute.
 You must set the expiration time of long-duration tokens that Media CDN generates to a duration greater than your content length, up to a maximum of one day.